complextissue/pytximport/docs/source/start.md

 - `-gl`: Provide this flag when importing gene-level counts from RSEM files.
 - `-tx`: Provide this flag to return transcript-level instead of gene-summarized data.
 Incompatible with gene-level input and `counts_from_abundance=length_scaled_tpm`.
 - `--help`: Display all configuration options.

-If you are looking for a full-featured end-to-end workflow for Pythonic bulk RNA-sequencing analysis, check out our [Snakemake workflow](https://github.com/complextissue/snakemake-bulk-rna-seq-workflow/) based on pytximport.

 ## Documentation